lichtara/relational-coherence-hybrid-systems/paper/05_coherence.md

 Coherence, therefore, must be **structurally constrained** in order to support long-term governability.

+In the absence of structural limits, coherence itself may become a vector of systemic overreach.

 ## 5.8 Relationship Between Field and Coherence

 Field and coherence are analytically distinct but structurally interdependent.